Jaiganesh235/TSA_EXP1B/README.md

 ## AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data
+To perform regular differencing,seasonal adjustment and log transformation on international coffee sales data
 ## ALGORITHM:
 1. Import the required packages like pandas and numpy
 2. Read the data using the pandas